YizhouCodes/Web-Game-Store/README.md

 1) Team Members
     - Dawid Worek (795674)
-    - Ye Yizhou ()
+    - Ye Yizhou (795852)
     - Parinaz Avaznejad (795836)

 ****************************************************************************************************************

 2) Features:

-1)Authentication :
+1) Authentication :
- - Login, logout and register (both as player or developer)
+ - Login, logout and registration (both as a player and a developer)
- - Edit Profile (Both as developer or player)
+ - Edit profile (both as a developer and a player)
- - Email validation
+ - Email validation after signing up
- - Pasword Recovery
+ - Password recovery
  - 3rd party login (OpenID , Gmail)

 2) Player functionalities
- - Buy games
+ - Purchasing games
- - Play games
+ - Playing games
- - Remove games from his/her own list
+ - Removing games from one's own list
- - Add Reviews, Rating
+ - Reviewing games and also rating them
  - Searching for games
  - Security restrictions
- - Filtering Games
+ - Filtering games by game categories, price and name
- - List Player's Games
+ - Listing games owned by oneself

 3) Developer functionalities
- - Add a game (URL)
+ - Adding a game (URL)
-	- Add a description or Screenshot
+	- Adding a description or a screenshot
-	- Assigning a category for the game
+	- Assigning categories for the game
- - set price for that game or makes the game free
+ - Setting a price for a game (or free)
- - Manage the game
+ - Managing a game
-	- Modify the description or Screenshots
+	- Modifying the description or screenshots
-	- Modify Game
+	- Modify the game
-	- Remove the Game
+	- Removing the game
- 	- Change Price
+ 	- Changing the price
- - Give feedback to player's reviews
+ - Providing feedback to player reviews
  - Sales statistics
  - Security restrictions

 4) Game/service interaction
- - Implement Game and the game service communication (Score, Save, Load , Error, Setting, Load request)
+ - Implement game and the game service communication (Score, Save, Load , Error, Setting, Load request)

 5) Creating a game

 6) RESTful API
 	- Searching for games
-	- Filtering Games
+	- Filtering games
-	- Showing high scores for a game
+	- Displaying highscores for a game

 ****************************************************************************************************************

 3)
 Extra Features :
-	- Edit Profile (Both as developer or player)
+	- Edit profile (both as a developer and a player)
-	- Email validation
+	- Email validation after signing up
-	- Pasword Recovery
+	- Pasword recovery
-	- Remove games from his/her own list
+	- Remove games from one's own list
-	- Add Reviews, Rating
+	- Reviewing games and also rating them
-	- Filtering Games
+	- Filtering games by game categories, price and name
-	- Add a description or Screenshot
+	- Adding a description or a screenshott
-	- Assigning a category for the game
+	- Assigning categories for the game
-	- Give feedback to player's reviews
+	- Providing feedback to player reviews

 ****************************************************************************************************************